Kaikōura: Rail

 Kaikōura is served by the Main North Line, the northern section of the South Island Main Trunk Railway.
-The line opened north of Kaikōura on 13 March 1944, while the line south of the town opened on 15 December 1945, the latter completing the full line Christchurch to Picton.

-Kaikōura is served by the Coastal Pacific long-distance passenger train, formerly called the TranzCoastal, which connected the town with Christchurch to the south, Picton and the Cook Strait ferries to the north.
-Kaikoura Station was the last station in New Zealand to have a refreshment room for passengers, which closed in 1988 when the Coastal Pacific Express (former name for the TranzCoastal) introduced on-board refreshments.
+The line opened north of Kaikōura on 13 March 1944, while the line south of the town opened on 15 December 1945, the latter completing the full line Christchurch to Picton.Passenger services are provided by the Coastal Pacific long-distance passenger train (known as the TranzCoastal from 2000–2011) which connects the town with Christchurch to the south, and Picton and the Cook Strait ferries to the north.
+Kaikōura Station was the last station in New Zealand to have a refreshment room for passengers.
+It closed in 1988 when the Picton Express was replaced with the Coastal Pacific Express which introduced on-board refreshments.

 Freight trains also pass through the town, mainly carrying freight between the marshalling yards at Middleton in Christchurch and the Interislander rail ferries at Picton.

-The Main North Line (Picton to Christchurch, passing through Kaikōura) suffered damage in the November 2016 earthquake and was closed for repairs, reopening to freight traffic on 15 September 2017.
-The Coastal Pacific resumed running once all repairs were completed in mid-2018.
+Whale Trail

+The Whale Trail is a shared-use long-distance trail under construction from Picton to Kaikōura.
+The trail is being developed in sections and is expected to become one of the New Zealand Cycle Trail Great Rides on completion.
+In 2024, work began on the construction of a 13 km section from Kaikōura northwards to Hāpuku, based on upgrades to existing cycle routes including part of the Kaikōura Trail.
+By June, upgrades were completed to 3.3 km of existing trail from the centre of Kaikōura north to Middle Creek, and the Kaikōura District Council had committed funding to complete the upgrade of the 13 km section to Hāpuku.

 Education

-The Kaikōura District has one secondary school, Kaikōura High School, and four primary schools: Hāpuku School, Kaikōura Primary School, Kaikoura Suburban School, and St Joseph's School.